BorgwardtLab/multicenter-sepsis/README.md

 }
 ```

-### Code:
+### Disclaimer:

-Over the next days, we plan to step-by-step clean-up the following components:
+We plan to clean up the following components:

 - R code for data loading / harmonization
 - Python code for pre-prorcessing (feature extraction), normalization etc. (assumes a Dask pipeline that can be run on a large CPU server or cluster)